-African American and African Diaspora Studies, B.A., Indian Ocean Studies Concentration
+Bachelor's in African American and African Diaspora Studies - Indian Ocean Studies

 AADS classroom scene

-The Indian Ocean Studies concentration is for students interested in developing their knowledge of the African Diaspora outside of the Atlantic world.
-Students who pursue this concentration will enhance their understanding of the global and geographically diverse nature of the African Diaspora from historical, socio-economic, political and cultural perspectives.
+The Indian Ocean Studies concentration within UNC Greensboro’s African American and African Diaspora Studies (AADS) program program is designed for students interested in exploring the African Diaspora beyond the Atlantic world.
+This concentration deepens students’ understanding of the global, geographically diverse nature of the African Diaspora through historical, socio‑economic, political, and cultural perspectives.

-Students explore the profound contributions of people of African descent to this world region through coursework, with opportunities for study abroad and other programmatic activities supplementing this concentration.
+Students examine the significant contributions of people of African descent across the Indian Ocean region through interdisciplinary coursework, with opportunities for study abroad and related program activities enriching their learning experience.

 African American and African Diaspora Program Distinctions

-• Located in a city with a history of Black socio-political movements, UNC Greensboro’s AADS program provides a forum to engage the complexities of Black life across African diasporas.
+• Located in Greensboro, N.C., a city with a history of Black socio-political movements, UNCG’s AADS program provides a forum to engage the complexities of Black life across African diasporas.

 • Students explore race, gender, sexuality, class, and religion as they intersect with topics including history, culture, politics, and social justice.